zainabmelh/guide-articles/articles/JavaScript/store-multiple-values-in-one-variable-using-javascript-arrays/index.md

 ---
-title: "Store Multiple Values in one Variable using JavaScript Arrays"
+title: Store Multiple Values In One Variable Using javaScript Arrays
-parent: "javascript"
 ---
 With JavaScript array variables, we can store several pieces of data in one place.

 You start an array declaration with an opening bracket, end it with a closing bracket, and put a comma between each entry, like this: